purcellconsult/Cracking-Python-Bootcamp/coding projects/readme.md

 YOUR_NAME is the name of the customer.

-Here’s some sample output of the program:
+Here's some sample output of the program:

  jack = Atm('Jack', '3282')
         jack.deposit(100)
         print(jack.get_transactions())
         jack.deposit(200)